Walton Studios: Nettlefold Studios

-In 1926, the studio was purchased by Archibald Nettlefold, and renamed as Nettlefold Studios, and began producing comedy silent films, until it was upgraded to sound production with the advent of sound film in the early 1930s.
+The studio was purchased by Archibald Nettlefold in 1926, and renamed Nettlefold Studios; it began producing comedy silent films, until it was upgraded to sound production with the advent of sound film in the early 1930s.
 The 1930s saw the studio mainly producing what were known in the industry as "Quota Quickies", an inadvertent consequence of the provisions in the Cinematograph Films Act 1927 that were intended to protect Britain's cinematic production industry from the commercial threat of Hollywood films.

-During World War II the studio's buildings were requisitioned and used as a storage facility for the war-effort by the Government, and the Vickers-Armstrong Aircraft Company built two new aircraft construction hangars on the site, to reinforce and disperse its production capacity after damage by enemy bombing attacks at its factory site at Brooklands, Weybridge on 4 September 1940.
+During the Second World War, the studio's buildings were requisitioned by the government and used as a storage facility for the war effort, and the Vickers-Armstrong Aircraft Company built two new aircraft construction hangars on the site in order to reinforce and disperse its production capacity, following damage by enemy bombing attacks at its factory site at Brooklands, Weybridge, on 4 September 1940.
 Archibald Nettlefold died in 1944, and when the studio reopened after the war it was sold in 1947 to Ernest G. Roy.

-The declining post-war British film industry meant that only a few domestic films were made there in the late 1940s/1950's on modest budgets.
-To keep the studio afloat financially and to maintain its operation, an 'open door' hiring policy was initiated, where the studio's facilities were made available to hire for non-sited companies, which led to a contract being signed with Columbia Pictures, and American actors working in the Studio's facilities including eminent film figures such as Douglas Fairbanks Jr., Bette Davis, and Rock Hudson.
+The British film industry, declining after the Second World War, could support only a few domestically made films in the late 1940s and 1950s, on modest budgets.
+To keep the studio afloat financially and to maintain its operation, an 'open door' hiring policy was initiated, where the studio's facilities were made available to hire for non-sited companies, which led to a contract being signed with Columbia Pictures, and American actors working in the studio's facilities including eminent film figures such as Douglas Fairbanks Jr., Bette Davis, and Rock Hudson.

 Walton Studios

-In 1955 Sapphire Films, owned by the American producer Hannah Weinstein, rented the Studio, and subsequently bought it from Ernest R. Roy, renaming them as The Walton Studios.
+In 1955 Sapphire Films, owned by the American producer Hannah Weinstein, rented the studio, and subsequently bought it from Ernest R. Roy, renaming it as The Walton Studios.
 Sapphire Films productions at the facility, all shown on ITV, began with The Adventures of Robin Hood (143 episodes) in the late 1950s for Lew Grade's ITC.
 Other Sapphire/ITC television series were also produced on the site, including The Adventures of Sir Lancelot (1956), The Buccaneers (1956), Sword of Freedom (1957) and The Four Just Men (1959).

 Closure and demolition

 At the start of the 1960s, the studio ran into serious difficulty with its financing.
 Unable to compete with other television studio production facilities, it ceased trading and was closed permanently in March 1961.
 Most of its equipment was sold to the nearby Shepperton Studios, and some of its 200 former employees transferred there.

 The majority of the studio's buildings were demolished in the early 1960s and the site was sold for house building.
 Today, all that remains of the studio is the power generating house, originally built by Hepworth, which was converted into a theatre in 1925.
-It is now known as the Walton Playhouse, and is primarily used for amateur dramatics.
+It was known for some years as the Walton Playhouse, subsequently the Cecil Hepworth Playhouse, and is a performing arts venue for hire.